MicrosoftDocs/entra-docs/docs/identity/saas-apps/maverics-identity-orchestrator-saml-connector-tutorial.md

 ## Step 3: Registering an enterprise application in Entra ID

-We will now create a new enterprise application in Entra ID that will be used for authenticating end-users.
+We will now create a new enterprise application in Entra ID that is used for authenticating end-users.

 >Note: When leveraging Entra ID features such as Conditional Access it is important to create an enterprise application per on-premises application.
 This permits per-app conditional access, per-app risk evaluation, per-app assigned permissions, etc. Generally, an enterprise application in Entra ID maps to an Azure connector in Maverics.